 Direct selling, also known as social selling, and blogging are a natural fit.
 Direct sales is all about building a relationship with the customer, offering them added value with their purchase.
 They not only get a high quality item, they get personalized service from the representative.
 It’s not uncommon for a direct sales consultant and customer to become friends.
 And, isn’t this the goal of having a blog?
 Inviting potential customers in to answer their questions, building relationships based on trust, and welcoming them as members of our tribe?
 Through a blog, a potential customer or team member can get to know a representative’s personality and see if they click.

 Do a Google search for a direct sales brand.
 The corporate site ranks highest.
 Now do a search for a specific question such as How do I get started with XYZ company?
 It’s likely a blog article will come up.
 Use Pinterest for the search, and you’ll definitely see blog articles by direct sales consultants.
-Women use Pinterest for search.
+Consider that Pinterest images reach 83% of US women ages 25-54 either directly on the platform or through Google image search.
 People searching for direct sales products and business opportunities are typically women.
 You do the math.
-And, the more content you add to your blog (and subsequently your social media channels) the more opportunities to be found in online searches.
+And, the more content you add to your blog, the more blog images you pin on Pinterest, and your other social media channels, the more opportunities to be found in online searches.

 There are hundreds, if not thousands, of consultants in your brand.
 A small percentage of those will have a blog.
 Brenda Ster, Social Media Consultant and owner of The Sassy Suite (http://sassysuite.com/), compares a direct seller’s social media presence to a pyramid (and no, not a “pyramid scheme”).
 According to Ster, “The higher you climb on the social media pyramid, the fewer people from your brand that are on that channel, so the easier it is for you to stand out when you post and engage consistently.
 Not to mention, the more places you are online with consistent profile naming, the more chances that Google will find you and return you in search results when someone is searching for your brand.”
 She knows what she’s talking about.
 She grew her own direct sales business, earning top sponsor recognition with her brand 2 years in a row, with a good social media strategy, including a blog and a strong presence on Pinterest and Facebook.